flutter/website/src/cookbook/navigation/set-up-universal-links.md

 $ flutter create universallinks
 ```

-This example uses [go_router][] to handle the routing.
-The
+This example uses the [go_router][] package to handle the routing.
-go_router is a first party package maintained by the Flutter team
+The Flutter team maintains the `go_router` package.
-that provides a simple API to handle complex routing scenarios.
+It provides a simple API to handle complex routing scenarios.

-Add `go_router` to the `pubspec.yaml`:
+2. To include `go_router` package in your app,
+   add a dependency for `go_router` in the `pubspec.yaml` file.
 ```yaml
 dependencies:
   flutter: